anderspitman/tuplates-py/README.md

 console.log(data);
 ```

-If you re-run it again, the result is the same, even though there's already
+If you re-run it again, the output doesn't change (unless you've changed
+the source fragments), even though there's already
 code between the tuplate tags.
 It simply replaces whatever is in there (if
 there is anything).
-Just make sure your tuplate commands are on a line by
+Just make sure your tuplate comments are on a line by
 themselves.

 You can also import from URLs: